ColinDownie/website/README.md

 This repo houses:

-- artefact concepts
-- 3D workflows
-- Meshy prompts
-- Sketchfab publishing notes
-- Marketiger print pipelines
+- the Ross Creative canon
+- the multiverse structure
+- the philosophy behind the departments
-- the evolving canon of Ross Studio
+- the identity and mission of the parent entity
-- the sub‑departments that support the creative engine
+- the evolving architecture of the Ross Creative universe

-This is the workshop.
+This is the centre.
-The digital forge.
+The pivot.
-The birthplace of the Ross Creative artefact library.
+The forge behind the forge.

 ---

 ## ⭐ Commit History

-Every commit here is a spark.
-Every spark becomes an artefact.
-Every artefact becomes part of the Ross Creative universe.
+Every commit here shapes the universe.
+Every update strengthens the canon.